Mulch vs Pine Straw: Choosing the Best Mulching Option for Your Landscape

 - In general, is one better than the other?

-The goal of this blog is to help explain the major differences and benefits of both mediums, and aid you in deciding which is best for your landscape.
+The goal of this blog is to help explain the major differences and benefits of both media and aid you in deciding which is best for your landscape.
 Let’s jump in!

-As with many things, here in Virginia we are in a transition zone of desired mulch.
+As with many things, here in Virginia, we are in a transition zone of desired mulch.
 Go south and you’ll find pine straw to be more common than mulch.
-Go north and pinestraw is rare to find.
-Mulch is the bark from timbered trees (usually local) primarily from Oak, Maple, Hickory, and other hardwood species.
-There are specie and color specific mulches available.
+Go north, and pine straw is rare to find.
+Mulch is the bark from timbered trees (usually local), primarily from Oak, Maple, Hickory, and other hardwood species.
+There are species and color-specific mulches available.
 Pine straw is bulk needle drop from long-needle Pine species of the southern states that is baled for a bronze colored mulching medium.

 Weed Control